Summary

 As with the Shared Benefit example above, the use of RIs and SPs generated a total savings of $4,762.16, however, the Earned Benefit method results in different Reallocated Savings.
 Because Earned Benefit favors the higher discounted resources that "earned" the overall savings generated and does not seek to share it with lower discounted resources, the distribution of savings is as follows:

-• Since m5.large Linux EC2 has the highest discount, 100% of usage is covered by RIs and the SP.
-It generated and receives the most savings which equal ~80% of total savings.
+- Since m5.large Linux EC2 has the highest discount, 100% of usage is covered by RIs and the SP.
+It receives the most savings (~80% of total savings).
 Notice this is ~16% more savings than Shared Benefit.

-• m4.large Windows EC2 has a modest discount so RIs and the SP cover only a portion of usage.
-With native AWS discount application, which m4.large Windows EC2 usage actually receives the benefit is random, however, Earned Benefit takes the savings generated by this resource type and proportionally allocates it across all occurrences (in this case, across m4.large Windows EC2 usage in the Dev and App2 Prod accounts).
+- m4.large Windows EC2 has a modest discount so RIs and the SP cover only a portion of usage.
+The m4.large Windows EC2 usage that actually receives the benefit is random.
+However, Earned Benefit takes the savings generated by this resource type and proportionally allocates it across all occurrences (in this case, across m4.large Windows EC2 usage in the Dev and App2 Prod accounts).
 This resource type generated and receives ~20% of the total savings, which is ~16% less than Shared Benefit.

-• The Lambda discount is the smallest.
-No Lambda usage is covered, so it generated no discounts and thus receives zero benefit.
+- The Lambda discount is the smallest.
+No Lambda usage is covered, so it receives zero benefit.

 With Earned Benefit, only higher discount resources will receive the savings benefit.
-While Lambda was the low discount service that received no Reallocated Savings in this example, keep in mind it could be any global compute low discount resource type including low discount regions, instance types, platforms, etc.
+While Lambda was the low discount service that received no Reallocated Savings in this example, keep in mind it can be any low discount resource type globally, including low discount regions, instance types, platforms, etc.